curlyparakeet/fox/Reggie.md

 R36 _sc 29,_ inc, _sc 29,_ inc _(62)_

-R37 inc, _sc 30_, inc,_ sc 30, _(64)_
+R37 inc, _sc 30_, inc, _sc 30_, _(64)_

 R38 sc all around _(64)_

 R39-R79 Repeat R38

 NOTE: The size here depends on the size of your hot water bottle.
 This number of rows takes the body of the cover to height just before the shoulders of the bottle start.
 Double check the sizing based on your hot water bottle.
+This pattern works for mine, but not all hot water bottles are created equal!

-R80.
-Make sure your last worked stitch is on one of the edges of the cover.
+R80 Make sure your last worked stitch is on one of the edges of the cover.
 If it isn't, sc along until it is.
 Bind off.
 Weave in ends.

-R81: ch 33 (half the total number of sts around your bottle cover + 1)
+R81 _ch 33_ (half the total number of sts around your bottle cover + 1)

-R82: sc into 2nd ch from hook.  sc into rest of sts all along. ch turn _(32)_
+R82 sc into 2nd ch from hook.  sc into rest of sts all along. ch turn _(32)_

-R83-R88: Repeat R82
+R83-R89 Repeat R82

+This strip forms an overlap so we can slip the hot water bottle in.
+Next we need to connect this stip to the rest of the case we have already made.

-R89: sc into 2nd ch from hook.  sc into rest of sts all along
+R90 sc into 2nd ch from hook.  sc into rest of sts all along.
+Lay the strip on the front case and sc into the stitch on the edge of the cover. sc x _32_ around the back of the  case, slst to join to the strip. _(64)_
-### Options

-You can continue with single crochet and continue repeating R31 until the desired scarf length is obtained.
-Or you can switch to double crochet so the the scarf works up faster.

-For the double crochet option, do the following

-R37 ch 2, dc in each st

-R38 slst to join

-R39 repeat R37 and R38 until desired lengh is reached.

-R37
+R91 sc x _31_, dec, sc x _31_, dec, (62)